Marrakech Mayors Declaration “Cities Working Together for Migrants and Refugees”

-During the Mayoral Forum, mayors adopted the Marrakech Mayors Declaration “Cities Working Together for Migrants and Refugees”.
+During the Mayoral Forum and since then, 76 mayors adopted the Marrakech Mayors Declaration “Cities Working Together for Migrants and Refugees”.
 It calls for the full and formal recognition of the role of local authorities in the implementation, follow-up and review of both Global Compacts, recalling that they are at the forefront of managing the impact of migration as well as the promotion of inclusive, safe and sustainable societies, as migration remains primarily an urban and local phenomenon.

 “There is no delivery of a GCM if cities do not deliver”, said Marvis Rees, Mayor of Bristol.
 Indeed, as Antonio Vitorino, IOM’s Director General explained, “in an increasingly urbanised world, we should be connecting migration and urbanisation policies as is called for the in New Urban Agenda and that the right to the city should also apply to migrants if we are to leave no one behind”.

 The declaration was presented at the Intergovernmental Conference to adopt the GCM on 10-11 December 2018 in Marrakech, as well as to the United Nations General Assembly to adopt the Global Compact on Refugees (GCR) that took place on 17 December 2018 in New-York.
 “Cities and local governments are not only instances that react to migration flows and implement measures enacted by other levels of government.
 They are your partners,” stated Ms. Valérie Plante, Mayoress of Montreal, to the participants of the GCM conference.